Backpacker Travel Insurance

 When you are living in the UK or travelling anywhere else, the primary consideration should always be your health.

 Overseas medical and emergency transport are the two parts of an insurance policy that are usually standard.
-Coverage north of $2 million or £1 million is usually easy pretty standard.
+Coverage north of $2 million or £1 million is usually easy and pretty standard.
 Most policies will cover you for more, and you will likely not need it.
 That said, it generally does not cost much more anyway.

-Most important is to get coverage for the things you do need!
+The most important is to get coverage for the things you do need!

 6 Things you should look for:

-- Flexibility of coverage
+Flexibility of coverage

-- Trip cancellation - like sudden illness, or sudden need to return home
+Trip cancellation - like sudden illness, or sudden need to return home

-- Work cover for working overseas
+Work cover for working overseas

 The kinds of activities your policy covers might be the most important factor in getting yourself a policy.